vuejs/vuex/docs/en/mutations.md

 ### Using Constants for Mutation Types

 It is a commonly seen pattern to use constants for mutation types in various Flux implementations.
-This allows the code to take advantage of tooling like linters, and putting all constants in a single file and further allows your collaborators to get an at-a-glance view of what mutations are possible in the entire application:
+This allows the code to take advantage of tooling like linters, and putting all constants in a single file allows your collaborators to get an at-a-glance view of what mutations are possible in the entire application:

 ``` js
 // mutation-types.js